 Option 2: Reduced description without mentioning AKM.

 Existing texts: For the 00-0F-AC:16 and 00-0F-AC:17 AKMs (FILS with FT), different keys and algorithms are used in EAPOL-Key frames and FT authentication sequence.
-These different cases are indicated in the table in <EAPOL-Key> / <FT authentication> format.
+These different cases are indicated in Table 12-11 (Integrity and key wrap algorithms) in <EAPOL-Key> / <FT authentication> format.

 For the other rows in Table 12-11 (Integrity and key wrap algorithms), the /-separated lists of options indicate keys and algorithms based on the selected hash algorithm, and each row shows the values for different keys and algorithms respective to the hash algorithm.